Robert-Lu/Robert-Lu.github.io/index.md

 * Medical Image Segmentation with CNN and Active Contour Model (July 2018-Sept 2018)
   * Applied active contour model on CNN feature maps for medical image segmentation
-  * Built online training framework and implemented active contour model as a special layer
+  * Built training and segmentation framework, and submitted a paper to a top conference (as third author)

 ##### **Computational Biomedicine Imaging & Modeling Center at Rutgers University** | Summer Research Internship